Stunning 9 Day Vacation Package with a Guided Tour of the Ring Road of Iceland

 Join this guided 9-day tour where you'll travel the circle of Iceland and visit both the most popular attractions as well as some off-the-beaten-path locations.
 From landing to departure, nothing but adventure and spectacular nature will await you.

-You'll then move to the Eastfjords, to see mountains and valleys, small, idyllic towns and to breathe in unmatched fresh air.
+You'll then move to the Eastfjords, to see mountains and valleys, small, idyllic towns, and to breathe in the unmatched fresh air.
 You'll also stop at countless hidden gems known only to your guide.

-From there, you will travel south again heading back to the capital of Iceland, Reykjavik.
-Throughout the duration of the tour, you will have the opportunity to opt-in for extra fun activities.
+From there, you will travel south again, heading back to the capital of Iceland, Reykjavik.
+Throughout the tour, you will have the opportunity to opt-in for extra fun activities.

-Your transfers to and from the International airport, accommodation and tours are all sorted prior to your arrival, meaning all you need to do is focus on enjoying this incredible country.
+Your transfers to and from the International airport, accommodation, and tours are all sorted before your arrival, meaning all you need to do is focus on enjoying this incredible country.

 The perfect way to relax after a flight is in the Blue Lagoon, located between the airport and the city.
 This azure pool in the middle of an ebony lava field is known for its healing properties, and the silica mud at the bottom has wonderful soothing qualities for the skin.
 The geothermal warmth of the waters relaxes both muscles and the mind.

-If your flight arrives before 3pm, you can visit the Blue Lagoon as an added extra in one of two ways; the comfort entrance or the premium entrance.
+If your flight arrives before 3 pm, you can visit the Blue Lagoon as an extra in one of two ways.
+The comfort entrance or the premium entrance.
 If your flight arrives late, you can always move this visit to your departure day before returning home.